shenjian74/docker_squirrelmail/README.md

 ## Set

-Config SquirrelMail with the following command in SSH
+Use root/root to login, config SquirrelMail with the following command in SSH

 ```sh
 # /etc/squirrelmail/conf.pl
 ```

-> IMAP connection information
+IMAP connection information

-> Existence of IMAP TLS connections
+Existence of IMAP TLS connections

->  `2.
+  `2.
 Server Settings ' ==&gt; ' A. Update IMAP Settings '